qsliu2017/blog/content/starred_blogs.md

 Here's some blogs I like.

+- [research!rsc](https://research.swtch.com/) Thoughts and links about programming, by Russ Cox

 - *#Databases*: [NEON](https://neon.tech/blog) is a serverless Postgres.
 - *#Databases*: [OtterTune](https://ottertune.com/blog/) is AI-powered cloud database tuning.